What are fermented foods?

 How do fermented foods benefit digestion?

 Fermented foods are helpful for digestion because they introduce beneficial bacteria into the digestive system.
-Restoring the microbial balance in the gut results in several health benefits:
+Restoring the microbial balance in the gut results in several health benefits:- Beneficial bacteria help us to absorb and break down the foods we eat

 What's your favourite fermented food?
 Tell us in the comments section below!